awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-greengrass-core-v2.md

    + If you specify `--setup-system-service true`, the installer prints `Successfully set up Nucleus as a system service` if it set up and ran the software as a service\.
    + If you don't specify `--setup-system-service true`, the installer prints `Launched Nucleus successfully` if it succeeded and ran the software\.

+1. Skip this step if you installed [Greengrass nucleus](greengrass-nucleus-component.md) v2\.0\.4 or later\.
+If you downloaded the latest version of the software, you installed v2\.0\.4 or later\.

-1. <a name="root-file-permissions"></a>Run the following command to set the required file permissions for your AWS IoT Greengrass Core software root folder\.
+   Run the following command to set the required file permissions for your AWS IoT Greengrass Core software root folder\.
 Replace */greengrass/v2* with the root folder that you specified in your installation command and replace */greengrass* with the parent folder for your root folder\.

    ```
    sudo chmod 755 /greengrass/v2 && sudo chmod 755 /greengrass